Short-Term Rentals for Neighbours

 Short-Term Rental licences are non-transferrable.

 There is currently a moratorium on accepting new Short-Term Rental applications as a result of Town Council's review of land use controls pertaining to Short-Term Rentals.
-This work is expected to be completed in early 2023.
+This work is expected to be completed in Spring of 2023.
+For more information on the Land Use Study, please click here.

 The number of Short-Term Rental licences issued shall be limited to 250 in any given year with 2022 licence holders being provided the first opportunity to renew a licence by March 31, 2023, provided the licence holder has complied with all rules (meaning 5 demerit points or less) during the previous year.
 Please refer to the Short-Term Rental By-law for further details.